DuckBoss/FPSCounter_TextMeshPro-Unity/README.md

 ## Usage
-1) Attach the script to a TMPro Text UI.
+- Attach the script to a TMPro Text UI.

+## Optional
+- You can change the fps counter color using the provided option in the inspector.